Duty Free Concession and GST Relief

 E | - | - | 1 Litre |

-These options are also applicable for the following liquors:
+These options are also applicable for the following liquor products:

 -

-Liquors consumed for health reasons such as Yomeishu (wine), D.O.M (spirits), samsu (spirits)
+Liquors consumed for health reasons such as Yomeishu (wine), D.O.M (spirits) and samsu (spirits)

 -